damnkrishna/CyberGaurd-j/daily-notes/2026-08-19-acessing-attack.md

 i have also photocopied
 the attacker handbook book next 100 pages so first i will complete it side by side then will think further so lets go

+while i have got some doubts
+well why the fuck should i waste my whole day for others i spent my whole day yesterday
+Figuring out colleges for my cousin visiting several colleges and at last i liked none of them and ended up with headache body pain and lack of sleep but not today i wont be doing these things today i just want to study a little and work a little i know this will go on for next 2-3 days but still i cant spend my whole day for someone else thats what i am saying